-During 2002, we began implementation of a standard laboratory information system and a standard billing system.
-The deployment of standardized systems is continuing and we expect that it will take several years to complete and will result in significantly more centralized systems than we have today.
+We are in the process of implementing a standard laboratory information system and a standard billing system, which we expect will take several years to complete.
+See "Business - Information Systems".
 Failure to properly implement this standardization process could materially adversely affect our business.
-During system conversions of this type, workflow may be reengineered to take advantage of enhanced system capabilities, which may cause temporary disruptions in service.
+During system conversions of this type, workflow is reengineered to take advantage of best practices and enhanced system capabilities, which may cause temporary disruptions in service.
 In addition, the implementation process, including the transfer of databases and master files to new data centers, presents significant conversion risks that need to be managed carefully.